lokisz/openzcore/README.md

     Some rtl logic is directly from previous great open source processor projects, such as Sun Microsystem's MicroSPARC/OpenSPARC T1/T2, Gaisler research's LEON, OpenRISC...

 *** IMPORTANT ***

-Author will NOT maintain/update the project.
+Author will NOT maintain/update the project ANY MORE.